alinadir44/MLSA-Workshop-1/README.md

 <br/>

 ## 🏃 Deploy your web application
 Now that you have edited your template, it's time to deploy it to Github Pages for free.
-Deploying it makes it accessible for other people around the world to access your website.
+Deploying it makes it available to other people around the world.

 ### GitHub Pages